fusion809/fusion809.github.io/LFS/index.md

 **Figure 1: Screenshot of my LFS VM's GNOME session as of 13 September 2026.**

 I first installed LFS 12.4 systemd edition to a virtual machine on 9 February 2026.
-Since then, I have upgraded the system to the development systemd branch, and kept the system up to date.
-It has been a challenging, yet informative journey.
+Since then, I have upgraded the system to the development systemd branch, and then gradually made it even more bleeding edge than this by upgrading all packages to the latest stable upstream release.
+Sometimes I need to keep a package back simply because its latest stable release actually depends on pre-release versions of other packages.
+This was the case for `gnome-control-center` on 12 September, as at this point version `51.0` of the package was out but it depended on version `51.alpha` or later of `gnome-desktop` and out of these versions only `51.alpha` was available at the time.

 \toc